 The following dates are scheduled for study days over the next academic year subject to the availability of university facilities.
 Please contact the education officer for further details.

-A series events for schools run in collaboration with the Physics Department and a cosmology research project based on the concept of ‘Fine-tuning’.
+Events for schools run in collaboration with the University’s department of Astrophysics.
 These events will involve researchers and visits to the department’s large telescope facility.

-Back from the Dead: Penicillin and Antibiotics (KS4 Science)
+Back from the Dead: Penicillin and Antibiotics (KS4 and KS5) – dates to be confirmed

 Medicine and Materials (Year 9/10 Science)